allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 <exercise id="2" title="Hyperparameter optimizers">

 <img src="/part2/hyperparameter-optimization-with-optuna/automatic_hyperparameter_optimization.jpg" alt="Automatic Hyperparameter Optimization" />
-Automatic hyperparameter optimization is an approach automates this process.
+Automatic hyperparameter optimization is an approach that automates this process.
 An optimizer samples hyperparameter from the given search space, trains a model using them and evaluates and performance.
 In this chapter, we refer to this process as `trial`.